Prenatal to Adolescent Psychiatric Genomics

 May 14, 2023: Excited that our newest publication in BMJ is out!
 “Direct additive genetics and maternal effect contribute to the risk of Tourette disorder”

-January 23, 2023: We are extremely grateful to have recently received a grant from the National Institute of Mental Health (NIMH), R21, to study the risk arhcitecture of postpartum psychosis.
+January 23, 2023: We are extremely grateful to have recently received a grant from the National Institute of Mental Health (NIMH), R21, to study the risk architecture of postpartum psychosis.

 December 5, 2022: Happy to share our recent publication.
 A brilliant work by Benjamin Christoffersen.

-Maternal Genetic Nurture: The association between maternal factors around pregnancy and the risk of neuropsychiatric disorders in children involves two main pathways: direct transmission of genes and maternal effect, where the mother’s phenotype impacts the offspring’s phenotype through environmental pathways.
-Our analysis reveals that maternal effect contributes 5-15% of the risk for obsessive-compulsive disorder (OCD), Tourette syndrome, and attention-deficit/hyperactivity disorder (ADHD).
-We now study specific maternal factors that increase the risk of neuropsychiatric disorders in children through maternal effect mechanism.
+Extensive research has established associations between various maternal factors during pregnancy and the onset of neuropsychiatric disorders in children.
+These maternal influences affect the child’s phenotype through two primary pathways: the direct transmission of genes and the maternal effect, where the mother’s phenotype influences her offspring via environmental pathways.
+Our findings indicate that maternal effects contribute to 5-15% of the risk for conditions such as obsessive-compulsive disorder, Tourette syndrome, and attention-deficit/hyperactivity disorder.
+Our ongoing research aims to pinpoint maternal factors that increase the risk of neuropsychiatric disorders in children through genetic and environmental pathways.

 Genetic Architecture of Autism Spectrum Disorder

-Our efforts encompass a range of projects aimed at unraveling the genetic risk architecture of autism spectrum disorder, encompassing both common and rare variation:
+We analyze the genetic risk architecture of ASD, addressing both common and rare genetic variation:

 Model Development: Variant effect prediction using deep learning